Tradition and societal norms dominate private and public life in Japan.

 Things are bubbling beneath the surface in Japan.
 Different views and different ways of living are suppressed.
 But now and again there are protests: faint, but still there.
 For example, against the US military presence on the southern island of Okinawa.
 And more and more people, particularly the young, are determined to defy expectations and lead different lives.

 Japanese society faces major challenges.
 The population is ageing, and with fewer and fewer young people, it is in danger of dying off: By 2050, the current population of 126 million will have shrunk by one-third to a little over 80 million.
 Immigration would be one way of avoiding collapse, but the country is resisting this solution.
 The proportion of foreigners in Japan is less than two per cent.

 Japan cannot avoid becoming more open.
 The key theme will be retaining its identity.
 The main question that preoccupies people in Japan is how to make a success of this.

-In my book Japan - Abseits von Kirschblüten und Kimono (Japan - Beyond Cherry Blossoms and Kimono) I show Japan in a way that's different from the way a tourist may explore it.
-It's a very personal Japan with many intimate images and stories.
+In my book Japan - Abseits von Kirschblüten und Kimono (Japan - Beyond Cherry Blossoms and Kimono) I show Japan in a way that is different from the way a tourist might explore the country.
+It is a very personal Japan with many intimate images and stories.